haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-if1 <= <section1>
+if1 = <section0>
 ```
 Notes:
 ```
-  # if the last comparison returned a certain value, "goto" to another script
+  # if the condition variable fits with 'condition', then "goto" another script
 ```
 </details>